 This is not a traditional shampoo, but this scalp scrub will absolutely do the trick when you need a truly good clean.
 It’ll remove any build-up, products, and other non-essential oils in your hair, leaving it soft and simply clean.
 It doesn’t strip your hair, and you’ll find that you won’t need to wash your hair as often when you use this product.

 What Is in Shampoo?

-The rest of the shampoo can made from silicone, thickening agents, perfume, natural oils and extracts.
+The rest of the shampoo can made from silicone, thickening agents, perfume, natural oils, and extracts.

 Why Are Some Shampoos So Expensive?

 Sometimes the higher prices are simply due to marketing, says Anna Chacon, a board-certified dermatologist based in South Florida.
-Higher prices may also be because the shampoos include more expensive fragrances and conditioning agents, says Vanessa Thomas, a cosmetic chemist, founder of Freelance Formulations.
+Higher prices may also be because the shampoos include more expensive fragrances and conditioning agents, says Vanessa Thomas, a cosmetic chemist, and founder of Freelance Formulations.

 And some professional product lines made for hair salons can include components and formulations that actually do improve the health of the hair and the scalp, says Goddard.
-For example, she says sulfate-free and all-natural products usually cost more.
+For example, she says, sulfate-free and all-natural products usually cost more.

 Shampoo Ingredients to Seek Out — and Ones to Avoid

 You can figure out which inexpensive shampoos still are of good quality with one important tool: the ingredient list.
 Look for these ingredients, all of which help keep your hair clean and healthy:

 “Note that adding vitamins, fruit acids, antioxidants, SPF agents and less than 25 to 30% herbal extracts makes no point,” Goddard says.
 “They won’t penetrate and nourish hair.”